JorelAli/CommandAPI/docssrc/src/annotationsintro.md

 {{#include ../../CommandAPI/commandapi-annotations/src/test/java/WarpCommand.java:warps_warp}}
 ```

 We also have a second `@Default` annotated method, which handles our `/warp <warp>` command.
 Because this isn't a subcommand (the warp to teleport to is not a subcommand, it's an argument), we still using the `@Default` annotation.
 In this method, we include an argument with this command by using the `@AStringArgument` annotation.
 This argument uses the `StringArgument` class, and the name of this argument is "warpName", which is extracted from the name of the variable.
-Simply put, if the **Annotation** for an argument is **A** followed by the name of the argument.
+Simply put, **the Annotation for an argument is A** followed by the name of the argument.
 This is synonymous with using the following:

 ```java
 new StringArgument("warp")